fenago/rabbitmq-jupyterlab/Lab_3_learning.md

 -   Enable the plugin with the rabbitmq-plugins utility

-Let\'s say we want to be able to send e-mails from our messages directly from the RabbitMQ instance  that receives the messages.
+Let's say we want to be able to send e-mails from our messages directly from the RabbitMQ instance  that receives the messages.
 For that reason, you can install the rabbitmq\_email plugin that provides the AMQP-SMTP and SMTP-AMQP protocol conversion plugins.